 I’m frequently asked this question by potential clients – “How hard can help desk be?”
 And the question is based on a common assumption that mobile help desk is just activating iPhones, setting up email and installing EMM/MDM on a device.

-- Clients with corporate-liable devices had anywhere from 15 to 20 times more incidents than those organizations who have made the decision to go BYOD.
+- Clients with corporate-liable devices have an average of 20 times the incidents than those organizations who have made the decision to go BYOD.

 - Do you have an EMM/MDM solution?
 If so, you are looking at 5 to 7 times more incidents than a company rolling the dice without one.

 - Do you have native and/or 3rd party applications your employees leverage to do their jobs?
-If so, your end-users will need tech support help up to 50% more than those without supported applications.
+If so, your end-users will need technical support help up to 50% greater than those without supported applications.

-The next step was trying to group the reason types out into similar buckets.
+The next step was trying to group the reason types into similar buckets.
 I needed to do this, as I wanted to make sure our Training Team was building content we could use across our entire client base.
-Who wants to build 139 separate Knowledge Base articles or unique trainings anyways?!
+Who wants to build 153 separate sets of Knowledge Base articles and unique trainings anyways?!

-While I did see many common reason types, such as the ones our prospects assumed were all they needed to worry about, they only made up about 39% of our overall incidents.
-And it was interesting to see how frequently end users needed our help to answer basic questions around the day-to-day use of the device (19% of requests), rightsizing their smartphone or carrier plan (8% of requests) or connecting to their device outside of the office (7% of requests).
+While I did see many common reason types, such as the ones our prospects assumed were all they needed to worry about, they only made up less than 40% of our overall incidents.
+It was also interesting to see how frequently end users needed our expertise to answer basic questions around the day-to-day use of the device (19% of requests), rightsizing their smartphone or carrier plan (8% of requests) or connecting to their device outside of the office (7% of requests).

-So now we’ve identified almost ¾’s of the reasons an end-user needs our support.
+So now we’ve identified almost three-quarters of the reasons an end-user needs our support.

 What other common reason types made the list?